Turning Access into Success Improving University Education with Legitimation Code Theory

-Teaching is crucial for supporting students’ chances of success in higher education, yet often university teaching offers abstract theory.
+Teaching is crucial for supporting students’ chances of success in higher education, yet often makes limited use of theory to foster contextualized, systemic understandings of access and success.
 Theorized yet practical ways of empowering university educators are needed to develop their practices and turn access into success for their students.
-This book harnesses Legitimation Code Theory ‘LCT’ to inspire university educators to understand, reimagine and create socially-just teaching and learning practices.
+This book harnesses Legitimation Code Theory ‘LCT’ to inspire university educators to understand, reimagine and create socially just teaching and learning practices.
 Chapters bring this powerful theory to bear on real-world examples of curriculum design, inclusive practices, cumulative learning, assessment practices, and reflection.
 Each chapter guides the reader through these cutting-edge ideas, illustrates how they can make real differences in practice, and sets out ways of thinking that educators integrate those ideas into practice.
 The outcomes will help students access the powerful knowledge and ways of knowing they need for success in higher education.

 Chapter 1: Context is key: Laying the foundations for ‘better’ teaching and learning practices Chapter 2: Creating a responsive curriculum: Specializing knowledge and knowers for success.
 Chapter 3: Can we change the university?
 Critiquing exclusion in the curriculum.
 Chapter 4: Enabling cumulative learning: Teaching students to surf waves of meaning.
-Chapter 5: ‘Show me what you’ve learned’: Guiding cumulative learning through assessment practice.
-Chapter 6: Learning through reflection: Sustainable development through feedback and evaluation.
+Chapter 5: ‘Show me what you’ve learned’: Guiding cumulative assessment practice.
+Chapter 6: Learning through reflection: Sustainable feedback and evaluation practices.
 Chapter 7: Afterword: From access to success

 Turning Access into Success sets out both a principled case for a more socially just higher education and a toolkit for making this happen.
 This is the bridge we need between genericism and the realities of disciplinary practices, social contexts and the lives of our students, in all their complexity and richness.
 Heartfelt, committed and inspiring.
 Rigorously theorised and deeply practicable-Steve Kirk, Professor (Teaching), Durham University, UK